mvirgin/ProgLang/Hw1/readme.txt

 25 test cases are included in sampleip.txt, provided by the professor the outputs of these test cases are included in outp.txt

-samplei1.txt - samplei5.txt feature 20 test cases each, with the output of these
-stored as out1.txt - out5.txt
+samplei1.txt - samplei5.txt feature various test cases, with the output of these stored as out1.txt - out5.txt